 IN 2016, A TOTAL OF 1678 PEOPLE WERE INVOLVED IN PRODUCTION FOR OTHERS.

 It quickly became evident that the market for traditional products was not big enough.
 The result was that many of these products ended up in warehouses.
 Funding for the project ran out, and the ability to pay the women disappeared.
 This experience, however, was an important step towards the development of Sally Ann – later to become Others.

-The Salvation Army’s leaders in Bangladesh at the time, officers Birgitte and Bo Brekke, would not give up the idea of sustainable development through production and sales.
-Their courage, unwavering faith and vision soon gave results.
+The Salvation Army’s leaders in Bangladesh at the time would not give up on the idea of sustainable development through production and sales.
 The first Sally Ann shop opened on 17 September 1997, in two small rooms in Dhaka.

-At the onset of the new millennium, over three hundred people – including sex workers and unemployed persons with little or no hope of finding decent employment – were involved in the production of carpets, tablecloths, purses, cards, baskets and furniture.
+At the onset of the new millennium, over three hundred people – including former sex workers and other vulnerable women with little or no hope of finding decent employment – were involved in the production of carpets, tablecloths, purses, cards, baskets and furniture.
 More and more people began dropping by the Sally Ann shop in Dhaka.
-But the market and the purchasing power was still very limited.
+But the market and the purchasing power was still limited.

-In 2002, Sally Ann established contact with The Salvation Army and Jan Aasmann Størksen in Norway.
-He saw the need and shared the vision, and set about adjusting the concept to the Western market, with the necessary strengthening of quality and modifications in design.
+In 2002, Sally Ann established contact with The Salvation in Norway.
+The concept was adjusted to the Western market, with the necessary strengthening of quality and modifications in design.
 Within a year Sally Ann opened its first store in Norway.
 The store was opened by the Norwegian Minister of Development and applauded as an innovative contribution to the international development sector.